evennia/evennia/docs/source/Contribs/Contrib-Talking-Npc.md

 # Talkative NPC example

-Contribution - Griatch 2011, grungies1138, 2016
+Contribution by Griatch 2011.
+Updated by grungies1138, 2016

-This is a static NPC object capable of holding a simple menu-driven conversation.
-It's just meant as an example.
+This is an example of a static NPC object capable of holding a simple menu-driven conversation.
+Suitable for example as a quest giver or merchant.

 ## Installation